3cqs-coder/SymBot/docs/README.md

 Lastly, be aware that exchanges often impose connection limits, and if you’re using services like Telegram, 3CQS signals, or other providers requiring API keys, there may also be restrictions on the number of connections allowed per IP address or API key.
 To stay within these limits, you may need to disable certain services on specific instances.

 ## Upgrading

+SymBot offers a convenient, one-click upgrade feature within its web interface.
+This feature automatically checks for new updates, downloads necessary files, installs them, and updates any required packages.
+Although the automated upgrade process eliminates the need to follow the manual steps below, it's recommended to review them to ensure that any process manager in use restarts SymBot correctly and that all trading activities resume smoothly.

 When upgrading to a new version of SymBot it is recommended to follow the basic steps below.